ilias777/nvim/README.md

 language server installation to finish.
 When all language servers are installed, restart Neovim.

+## ⚙ Configuration

+How to configure Neovim is explained in the [Wiki](https://github.com/ilias777/nvim/wiki)

 ## 🔌 Plugins

 - Over **70 Plugins** preinstalled